greenmatthew/trapstronauts/README.md

 ![Trapstronauts Placement System 2](https://www.matthewgreen.gg/trapstronauts/placement_system_2.png)

 ## Conclusions
+The final demo build was fun to play.
+Although it did have more bugs in it then we’d like to admit.
+Overall, it was a great success.
+If it had more content it really be a good contender for publishing it on Steam and other digital game vendors.

 ## Future Work
 If we were to keep working on the game there is many things we would have liked to add.